lstep/clicPOST/documentation/user-guide.md

 **Problem**: You haven't set up a server URL yet.
 **Solution**:
 1. Click the clicPOST icon
+2. Click the "Settings" button to open the options page
-2. Enter your server URL in the configuration field
+3. Enter your server URL in the configuration field
-3. Click "Save Settings"
+4. Click "Save Settings"

 #### "Failed to send data" Error
 **Possible Causes and Solutions**: